2012 Omloop Het Nieuwsblad (women's race)

-The 2012 Omloop Het Nieuwsblad – Women's race took place on 25 February 2012.
-It was the 7th women's edition of the Omloop Het Nieuwsblad.
-This year's Omloop started and ended at St. Peter's Square in Ghent, Belgium and spanned 119.4 km in the province of East Flanders.
+The 2012 Omloop Het Nieuwsblad was the 7th edition of the women's Omloop Het Nieuwsblad road cycling one-day race, which was held on 25 February.
+The race started and ended in St. Peter's Square in Ghent and covered 119.4 km in the province of East Flanders.

-The race was won by Dutch rider Loes Gunnewijk who won a side-by-side sprint of Ellen van Dijk.
+The race was won by Dutch rider Loes Gunnewijk in a sprint from Ellen van Dijk.
 Trixi Worrack finished third.